Why do I need a dental crowns?

 The position of the gum tissue

 If the gum has receded, often the crown is not extended all of the way to the tissue.
 Only the all porcelain crown will have a good look in this circumstance.
-Porcelain crowns can be designed to have ultra-thin margins that act like contact lenses at the margins.
+Porcelain caps can be designed to have ultra-thin margins that act like contact lenses at the margins.
 The interface margin is almost invisible.
 The PFM design always takes the margin up under the gum to mask the metal.

 Is the crown supported by dental implants?